-Aside from making a great recovery smoothie, the cherry-ginger combo tastes delicious too.
+Aside from making a great recovery smoothie, the cherry–ginger combo tastes delicious too.
 Sweet, dark cherries compliment the spice of the ginger.
 I love how the flavors balance each other.
-In this recipe I used vanilla protein powder.
+In this recipe I used my favorite Growing Naturals Vanilla Rice Protein Powder.
 However, you can shake things up by using chocolate for a Cherry Bomb twist.

 Recipe at bottom.

 I realized I’m always complaining about leg day in these recaps.
 This week I’m praising leg day.
 I have always complained about my “chicken legs.”
 Even when I was 30 lbs heavier than I am now, I had chicken legs.